As a traveler, I've always been delighted by age-old traditions that take place here in…

 University of Wisconsin – Madison

-For a little more grownup action, check out the Capitol Square.
+For a little more grownup action, check out Capitol Square.
 They host an epic farmers market every Saturday through September.
 There’s a slew of great restaurants, too.
-Try the Old Fashioned for a Wisconsin-style brunch; and Graft for a leisurely dinner paired with fantastic wines.
+Try the Old Fashioned for a Wisconsin-style brunch, and Graft for a leisurely dinner paired with fantastic wines.
 A weekend here isn’t complete without sharing a pitcher (or two) of Spotted Cow on the Union Terrace, located on Lake Mendota behind the UW’s Memorial Union.
 Grab a seat on one of the iconic yellow, orange or green chairs, break out a deck of cards, and try to recapture some of your glory days.

 University of Colorado Boulder